matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 GET /_matrix/identity/v2/hash_details
 ```

-This endpoint takes no parameters, and simply returns supported hash algorithms
+This endpoint takes no parameters, and simply returns any supported hash
-and peppers as a JSON object:
+algorithms and pepper as a JSON object:

 ```
 {